 Without the sun, we wouldn’t have life.
-It plays a vital role in our environment, our climate, our currents and seasons, but how much do we really know about this big flaming ball in the sky?
+It plays a vital role in our environment, climate, currents and seasons, but how much do we know about this big flaming ball in the sky?
 Read on for our top 10 amazing facts about the sun for kids!

-If you thought your grandpa was old, just consider that the sun has been present in our solar system for around 4.6 billion years!
-Our Earth actually formed from elements of the same solar nebula a little later on, and now orbits around the sun at a distance of approximately 149.6 million kilometres.
+If you thought your grandpa was old, consider that the sun has been in our solar system for around 4.6 billion years!
+Our Earth formed from elements of the same solar nebula a little later on and now orbits around the sun at a distance of approximately 149.6 million kilometres.

-The sun has a diameter or about 1.4 million kilometres.
-While this is relatively small compared to most other giant stars (that’s the largest stars we know about), the sun makes Earth and other planets look like small fry in comparison.
+The sun has a diameter of about 1.4 million kilometres.
+While this is relatively small compared to most other giant stars (that’s the largest stars we know about), the sun makes Earth and other planets look like small fry.

 Earth’s diameter is around 110 times smaller than that of the sun.
 To put these different sizes into perspective, you could fit around 960,000 Earth-shaped globes within the sun.
-If you squished many Earths together you could actually fit 1.3 million of them into the sun.
+If you squished many Earths together, you could fit 1.3 million into the sun.

-The sun shoots out charged particles known as solar wind at around 450 kilometres per second.
-When these reach the Earth’s magnetic fields (magnetosphere), they disturb gas particles which can create fantastic colours and shifting shapes visible to those in the far north and south.
+The sun shoots out charged particles known as the solar wind at around 450 kilometres per second.
+When these reach the Earth’s magnetic fields (magnetosphere), they disturb gas particles, creating fantastic colours and shifting shapes visible to those in the far north and south.

 This is one of our favourite sun facts for kids!
 It takes around 170,000 years for energy to move from the sun’s core to its convective zone, yet it takes just eight minutes and 20 seconds for that energy to travel to Earth in the form of light – at the blistering pace of around 3,000,000 metres per second.

-We’re largely made up of elements from stars just like the sun.
+- We’re primarily made up of elements from stars, just like the sun.

 Have you seen all of the elements on the periodic table?
-Stars convert their hydrogen gas to all of these various elements as they live and die, which is what forms us and our Earth.
-As NASA elegantly puts it, the iron in our blood actually comes from stars that exploded long ago.
+Stars convert their hydrogen gas to all these various elements as they live and die, forming us and our Earth.
+As NASA elegantly puts it, the iron in our blood comes from stars that exploded long ago.

-The sun is made up from about 92.1% hydrogen and 7.8% helium, and it will burn each other up in that order as it expands to a size that will eventually consume Mercury, Venus and possibly Earth.
+The sun is made up of about 92.1% hydrogen and 7.8% helium, and they will burn each other up in that order as it expands to a size that will eventually consume Mercury, Venus and possibly Earth.
 It’s almost burnt up half its lifetime already.
-Don’t worry though – the sun still has enough hydrogen to burn for about 6.5 billion years yet.
+Don’t worry; the sun still has enough hydrogen to burn for about 6.5 billion years.

-There’s a lot of messaging about sun safety for kids but it’s easy to forget that some UV rays can actually make their way through cloud – and can even be stronger with patchy clouds because of the reflection factor.
+There’s a lot of messaging about sun safety for kids, but it’s easy to forget that some UV rays can actually make their way through clouds – and can even be stronger with patchy clouds because of the reflection factor.
 A great reason to seek shade and wear protective clothing when you’re outside!

-Too much UV radiation from the sun can cause short and long-term damage to our eyes; the most common type being acute photo keratopathy which is essentially sunburn of the cornea.
-That’s why it’s a very good idea to wear high rated, wraparound sunglasses when you’re out and about.
+Too much UV radiation from the sun can cause short and long-term damage to our eyes, the most common type being acute photo keratopathy which is essentially a sunburn of the cornea.
+That’s why wearing high-rated, wrap-around sunglasses is an excellent idea when you’re out and about.